thesoftwarejedi/payeezy_js/example/README.md

 # How to run the sample code (sample html)?
 Or integrate with Payeezy.js file ?

-run and test sample files online - [codepen.io/payeezy](http://s.codepen.io/payeezyjs/debug/yNvVyy?) or visit [list of files to run/debug files online] (http://codepen.io/payeezyjs/public-list/)
+To run and test sample files online click - [codepen.io/payeezy](http://s.codepen.io/payeezyjs/debug/yNvVyy?) or visit [list of files to run/debug files online] (http://codepen.io/payeezyjs/public-list/)

 1. Click on [payeezy_js repo](https://github.com/payeezy/payeezy_js) and click on "Download ZIP" or "Clone in Desktop" button.
 Goto example folder and click on index html file to run the sample.